fbernaly/dsa-python/README.md

 - [Selection Sort](https://www.geeksforgeeks.org/selection-sort-algorithm-2/): A simple comparison-based sorting algorithm.
 - [Bubble Sort](https://www.geeksforgeeks.org/bubble-sort-algorithm/): A basic sorting algorithm that repeatedly swaps adjacent elements if they are in the wrong order.
 - [Insertion Sort](https://www.geeksforgeeks.org/insertion-sort-algorithm/): A sorting algorithm that builds the sorted array one element at a time.
+- [Merge Sort](https://www.geeksforgeeks.org/merge-sort/): A divide-and-conquer algorithm that splits the array into halves, recursively sorts them, and then merges the sorted halves.

 Each algorithm includes test cases to demonstrate its functionality and correctness.